-- A Kickoff from the Center Mark starts play at the beginning of each Half, and after every goal.
-A player who starts play may not again play the ball until it touches another player. - The Visiting Team takes the kickoff for the First Half Kickoff, and the Home Team takes the Kickoff for the Second Half. - Restarts take place by a Kickoff, Free Kick, Shootout, Goalkeeper Throw-In, or a Dropped Ball.
-Other than for Kickoffs, or as provided below, Restarts occur within three feet (3') from the spot of the ball at the moment of stoppage, or within three feet (3') from the spot of the foul or from where the ball left the field of play. - The following are the restart points on the field of play: - Center Mark Restart Mark for all Kickoffs, or a superstructure violation on a kick-off. - Center Mark of Red Lines Restart Mark for Superstructure Violations, three Line Violations, & Shootouts. - Red Mark at the Top of the Goalkeeper's Arch Restart Mark for all Goalkeeper Violations (Outlined under Rule 10). - o Corner Marks These are the restart points for all corner kicks.
+- A Kickoff from the Center Mark starts play at the beginning of each Half, and after every goal. - A player who starts play may not again play the ball until it touches another player.
+(The only exception to this rule is during a penalty shootout) - The Visiting Team takes the kickoff for the First Half Kickoff, and the Home Team takes the Kickoff for the Second Half. - Restarts take place by a Kickoff, Free Kick, Shootout, Goalkeeper Throw-In, or a Dropped Ball.
+Other than for Kickoffs, or as provided below, Restarts occur within three feet (3') from the spot of the ball at the moment of stoppage, or within three feet (3') from the spot of the foul or from where the ball left the field of play. - The following are the restart points on the field of play: - Center Mark Restart Mark for all Kickoffs, or a superstructure violation on a kick-off. - Center Mark of Red Lines Restart Mark for Superstructure Violations, three Line Violations, & Shootouts. - Red Mark at the Top of the Goalkeeper's Arch Restart Mark for all Goalkeeper Violations (Outlined under Rule 10). - Corner Marks These are the restart points for all corner kicks.